 ASUS ROG Phone Features

 I don’t actually know where to start.
 But I will try to emphasize the things that really make this phone a little bit more exciting than the others.
 I will try to make things short and sweet.
-But if in case I get overly enthusiastic about this phone, please bear with me.
+But if you prefer a more detailed description and insight about ASUS ROG Phone, check out this list of best gaming phones on Android.

 As soon as you see the ASUS ROG phone, you will instantly know that this device is made for gaming.
 From the little details, the outline, the orange color, the RGB lights at the back, and that air vent, it just screams gaming.
 And if a phone has a gender, this one is definitely manly.
 And yes, there is no notch.